dustinpfister/canvas-examples/forpost/canvas-example-animation-basics/README.md

 # canvas-example-animation-basics

 This is the source code that I worked out for my post on the [basics of canvas animation](https://dustinpfister.github.io/2019/10/10/canvas-example-animation-basics/).
+The goal here is to work out some of the very basics when it comes to animations and canvas elements.

+Another thing that I wanted to work out is a way to create a simple yet effective way to create sprite sheets with javaScript code.

 ## forFrame.create(opt)